 The facility will extract lithium from mineral-rich Thermal Brines utilizing 100% renewable energy.

 In comparison to ‘hard rock’ and ‘evaporation pond’ mining methods, the rapid extraction process takes hours, not months to produce battery-grade lithium products; significantly reducing operating costs while eliminating weather dependency and negative environmental impacts.

-Further benefits include a small production footprint, minimized water usage, and reduced use of chemical reagents.
+Further benefits include a small production footprint, greatly minimized water usage, and reduced use of chemical reagents.

 Direct access to rail, road and established infrastructure will ensure Hell’s Kitchen Lithium is the most environmentally advanced lithium extraction and production facility in the world today.

-Opportunities for battery manufacturing companies to co-locate onsite will further enhance a seamless and secure materials and product supply chain.
+Opportunities for battery manufacturing companies to co-locate onsite will further enhance a seamless and secure materials and battery product supply chain.

 Delivery in 2023

 CTR has commissioned industry experts in lithium extraction, environmental and social compliance, and engineering to develop the NI 43-101 Preliminary Economic Assessment Report (“PEA”) due for completion in Q3, 2019.

 Stage 1 drilling and the construction of the pilot plant will follow in 2019.

 The CTR team expect to deliver Stage 1 LCE production in 2023, having secured long-term lease holdings inclusive of all mineral rights.